 Here’s the inside scoop!
 In the heart of downtown Summerville, SC, stands a not-so-hidden gem—one of only three remaining Charleston single–style homes left in town.

-In addition to the desirable location and stunning architecture, a full history of the house’s lineage revealed titles back to the 1800’s, including the name of the plantation the house sits on and its original owner.
-A rarity within its own right, it was with that information that the Coburn Hutchinson House was named.
+In addition to the desirable location and stunning architecture, Michelle spent months digging up a full history of the house’s lineage that revealed titles back to the 1800s, including the name of the plantation the house sits on and its original owner.
+A rarity in its own right, the home was given a fitting moniker based on all that researched information and officially named the Coburn Hutchinson House on its 160th birthday!

-Although in need of a kind touch and some rejuvenation, we at One Coast Design—the new owners of the 2,200 sq. ft. home—joyfully took on this labor of love starting with the kitchen.
+Although in need of some TLC and rejuvenation, we at One Coast Design—the new owners of the 2,200 sq. ft. home—joyfully took on this labor of love, starting with the kitchen.
 W

 Ultimately, with this historic house project, our goal is to honor the past today.
-By blending the design palette between 1859 and today, we are creating a space that spans the generations, pays tribute to how far we have come and shows how we can move forward.
+By blending the design palette of 1859 and today, we are creating a space that spans the generations, pays tribute to how far we have come, and shows how we can move forward.